Self-Guided Walking Tour in Polignano a Mare

 AI Tourguide

-Self-Guided Tour vs. Group Tour in Polignano A Mare
+Self-Guided Tour vs. Group Tour in Polignano a Mare

 For Polignano specifically, you do not need a guided tour.
 The town is tiny, the loop is under 1.5 km, and every stop on this route is free and open to anyone.
 Paid walking tours of the old town do exist and run roughly 15 to 30 euro per person, and some bundle in a guide explaining Modugno and the local history, but the streets are so compact that you genuinely will not get lost for long.
 Save the money for a boat tour of the sea caves instead, which is the one thing your feet cannot do.